rozd/pull-to-refresh/README.md

 ```

 In this example we uses [as3-promises] to simulate server response.
-Also take a look on `hasMoreRecords` param, this is flag that indicates if there are more earlier data to load, and note that it is used only for `load` and `proceed` fucntion, but not for `refresh`.
+Also take a look on `hasMoreRecords` param, this is flag that indicates if there are more earlier data to load, and note that it is used only for `load` and `proceed` function, but not for `refresh`.

 ### Customizing Appearance

 The next visual components could be specified:
-* _Header_ that **should** implements [Header](src/feathersx/controls/pulltorefresh/Header.as) iterface,
+* _Header_ that **should** implements [Header](src/feathersx/controls/pulltorefresh/Header.as) interface,
 * _Footer_ that **should** implements [Footer](src/feathersx/controls/pulltorefresh/Footer.as)  interface,
 * _ErrorIndicator_ (indicates error state) that **could** implements [ErrorIndicator](src/feathersx/controls/pulltorefresh/ErrorIndicator.as) interface,
 * _EmptyIndicator_ (indicates empty state) that **could** implements [EmptyIndicator](src/feathersx/controls/pulltorefresh/EmptyIndicator.as) interface and
 * _LoadingIndicator_ (indicates loading state) that have not special interface.

-**Note**: The reason to implement corresponed interfaces for error and empty indicators is they can receive error and empty strings.
+**Note**: The reason to implement correspond interfaces for error and empty indicators is they can receive error and empty strings.
 Each indicator is placed at the center of the PullToRefresh list.

 Each of these components have default implementation, that could be overridden through factory method:
 ```as3